openstack-archive/ansible-role-openstack-operations/README-backup-ops.md

 Backup Tasks:
 * `backup_mysql.yml` - Performs a backup of the OpenStack MySQL data and grants, archives them, and sends them to the desired backup host.
+* `backup_filesystem.yml` - Creates a tar file of a list of files/directories given and sends then to a desired backup host.

 Restore Tasks:
 * `restore_galera.yml` - Performs a restore of the OpenStack MySQL data and grants on a containerized galera cluster.
 This involves shutting down the current galera cluster, creating a brand new MySQL database, then importing the data and grants from the archive.
 In addition, the playbook saves a copy of the old data in case the restore process fails.